 When and how you can contact your tutor will vary with different training providers, however, at Accountancy Learning…

-Provided you have enrolled on one of our tutor supported packages, the tutor support is “uncapped”.
+Provided you have enrolled in one of our tutor supported packages, the support is “uncapped”.
 See our separate Knowledge Bank article here, which explains what “uncapped” means.

 Our tutors do have to sleep and so they are not here 24×7!

 Soon after enrolling, your tutor will try to speak to you to introduce themselves.
 We recommend that you use this intro phone call to agree on the best time to make contact – and also the best way of making contact.

 - Would you prefer email, text or telephone?

 - Would you prefer during the day or in the evening?If in the evening, this will need to be arranged in advance so that they can make the necessary domestic arrangements.
 They will probably phone you.

 There will always be a tutor available during normal working hours, even if your personal tutor happens to be out seeing students or clients.
 They should be able to deal with any urgent query that you have.